kevinamiri/maila/src/pages/tools/copywriting/content-rewriter.en.md

 ## More Features Explained

 - **Customization Options:** Tailor the rewriting process to your specific needs by adjusting various settings.
-- **API Integration:** Integrate Content Rewriter by copy.tools with your existing applications for seamless content generation.
+- **API Integration:** Integrate Content Rewriter by Maila.AI with your existing applications for seamless content generation.
 - **Language Support:** Rewrite content in multiple languages to cater to a global audience.
 - **Keyword Preservation:** Ensure important keywords remain intact during the rewriting process.
 - **Context-Aware Rewriting:** Retain the original meaning and context of your content while making it unique and engaging.